northos/Crypto1-Final-Project/README.md

 =======
-  Pin numbers: The pin numbers were not hashed, since this information is necessary for testing.
-The pin numbers for each user are provided below for convenience.
+  Pin numbers: The pin numbers are hashed with SHA256.
+Since this information is necessary for testing, the pin numbers for each user are provided below for convenience.
-    *Alice	12306
+    *Alice	5934001
-    *Bob	340
+    *Bob	3131678
-    *Eve	276
+    *Eve	1006733